samueljacobs98/go/go-micro/project/README.md

 # Instructions

-Build everything needed while in the project directory with `make up_build`
+Build and start all backend microservices `make up_build`

-Run everything needed with `make start`
+Start the frontend with `make start`

-Stop everything from running with `make down`
+Stop the backend from running with `make down`

+Stop the frontend from running with `make stop`